curl/curl/docs/BUG-BOUNTY.md

 After you have reported a security issue, it has been deemed credible, and a patch and advisory has been made public, you may be eligible for a bounty from this program.
-See the [SECURITY-PROCESS](SECURITY-PROCESS.md) document for how we work on security issues.
+See the [SECURITY-PROCESS](SECURITY-PROCESS.md) document for how we work with security issues.

 # What are the reward amounts?